jasonnoxon/ht-microsite/README.md

   - [git](http://git-scm.com/)
   - [gulp](http://gulp.js)

-Run 'npm install' to install project dependencies
+Run `npm install` to install project dependencies

-Run 'gulp' to run BrowserSync and create '/dev' directory.
+Run `gulp` to run BrowserSync and create `/dev` directory.

-Run 'gulp build' to create build folder.
+Run `gulp build` to create build folder.
 The contents of that folder are what is updated to the webserver.

 #Note
-For production, delete the 'js/app.js' file from the build folder.
-Was too lazy to delete it in the 'compress-js' task.
+For production, delete the `js/app.js` file from the build folder.
+Was too lazy to delete it in the `compress-js` task.